ubershmekel/experimenter/README.md

 # experimenter
-AB testing snippet using google analytics or facebook pixel.
+AB testing snippet using google analytics or facebook pixel events.

+# Usage

+Check out `test.html` and `test.js` for a usage example.